Andrey Kurkov, Maryse Cond on the Booker International List - ExBulletin

 The Booker International Prize is awarded annually to a translated work of fiction published in the United Kingdom or Ireland.
 It is run jointly with the Booker Prize for English-language fiction.

-French novelist Leila Slimani, who chairs the judging panel, said the books celebrated the literary ambition, resourcefulness, originality and talent of literary translators.
+French novelist Leila Slimani, who chairs the judging panel, said the books celebrated literary ambition, excellence, originality” and the talent of literary translators.

 The six finalists will be announced on April 18 and the winner will be revealed on May 23 at a ceremony in London.

-Note: An earlier version of the story incorrectly gave Maryse Cond’s age as 86.
-She is 89 years old.